Describe what you do at Grace.

 Tell us about your family.

-I have been married to my lovely wife Torrey for 24 years.
+I have been married to my lovely wife Torrey since 1992.
 She is also a high school teacher.
 We have two children.
-Our daughter Faith is 18 and headed for Cal Poly, SLO.
-Our son Mason is 16 and a student at Rocklin High School.
+Our daughter Faith is in school at Cal Poly, SLO.
+Our son Mason is a student at UCLA.
 Both of them love Jesus, are active in ministry, and enjoy making music.

 Briefly, describe how you came to know Jesus as your Lord and Savior.